textpattern/textpattern.github.io/tags/linklist.md

 Use specified form.
 Default: `plainlinks`.
 * `id="integer"`
 Filter the links by this list of `id`s assigned at link creation time.
-The IDs can be found on the "Links administration panel":../administration/links-panel.
+The IDs can be found on the [Links administration panel](../administration/links-panel).
 Default: unset.
 * `limit="integer"`
 Number of links to display.